bradfordharrison2606/blog/_posts/2024-10-04-EmblemFodlan.md

 Wearing the Bracelet of the Three Houses grants boosts to Strength, Dexterity, and Defense.
 This makes the Fodlan Lords lean more towards Physical Units.
 You might have noticed that I listed all the Stat Bonuses from Bond 1 to Bond 20.
 This is because, unlike Base Game Emblems, DLC Emblems have all 20 of their Bond Levels available the moment you acquire them.

 # Sync Skills

-Always ensure you BOLD the name of Inheritable Sync Skills.
-Sync Skills like Cleric and Dragon Vein shouldn't be bolded

 ## Friendly Rivalry